sora.body

 get_position(time, observer='geocenter')[source]

-Returns the object position as seen by an observer
+Return the object position as seen by an observer.

 Parameters: